Introduction

 Inter-faculty institutes

-1. For institutions that span multiple faculties, a separate RDM policy may be created, while still acknowledging the spirit of the policies from the respective faculties.
-Any major conflicts in RDM policy between faculties can be discussed with the research data stewards from the respective faculties and with the University Library RDM experts to determine an appropriate compromise.
+1. For institutions that span multiple faculties, a separate RDSM policy may be created, while still acknowledging the spirit of the policies from the respective faculties.
+Any major conflicts in RDSM policy between faculties can be discussed with the research data stewards from the respective faculties and with the University Library RDSM experts to determine an appropriate compromise.

 Procedures

-1. This RDM policy took effect on February 1, 2019.
+1. This RDM policy originally took effect on February 1, 2019.
+The most recent major update was implemented on May 1, 2025.
 All responsible parties are henceforth expected to be aware of their tasks and to have reviewed any applicable documents.

-3. Research institutes will report annually on their activities to support data management.
+2. Research institutes will report annually on their activities to support data & software management.

 Facilities and Support